 Photo Editing

 Mylio Photos is equipped for basic photo editing, including Exposure, White Balance, and Saturation adjustments.
-There’s a vignetting tool, an image sharpener, and a noise reduction tool.
+It also has a vignetting tool, an image sharpener, and a noise reduction tool.
 Sadly, no Tone Curves are included.

-However, Mylio nor I consider Mylio Photos to be a full-blooded photo editing solution.
-But what it has, works very well and is sufficient for causal photo editing.
+However, neither Mylio nor I consider Mylio Photos to be a full-blooded photo editing solution.
+But what it does have works very well and is sufficient for casual photo editing.

 Batch Photo Editing

-After editing your photo, you can copy your adjustments and apply them to one or many other images.
-Batch editing in Mylio Photos is easy, fast, and nice to have.
+After editing your photo, you can copy and apply your adjustments to one or many other images.
+Batch editing in Mylio Photos is easy, fast, and pleasant to have.

 Mylio Photos Alternatives